 - Immediately tend to any injuries.
 Use the items in the emergency kit to tend to anyone who gets cuts or bruises from falling items or flying debris.
 Make sure to apply basic first-aid measures to stop any bleeding.
 And if anyone gets hit in the head, watch for symptoms of a concussion.
 Once it’s okay to go outside, deliver them to the nearest hospital or clinic.
 Treat head injuries with the utmost importance.

 After a Typhoon

 Once the storm has passed, be wary of its aftermath.
 You never know what can happen during high-level typhoons, and the possible damages in your area can be more severe than what you originally thought.
 Regardless, use these precautionary measures after typhoons to ensure your safety.

 - Continue to monitor news sites, radio stations, or TV channels.
 This will keep you abreast of what roads are passable, what areas of the Philippines are still at risk, the current strength of the typhoon, and so on.

 - Check for food or water contamination.
-If the power failed, throw out anything in your fridge that might have gone bad.
-Check your supply of potable water, and throw out anything that’s been exposed to rain water.
+If the power fails, throw out anything in your fridge that might have gone bad.
+Check your supply of potable water and throw out anything that’s been exposed to rainwater.